command patchHT-28 Hellions // Training Air Wing Five

 Safety

 Aviation operations are inherently risky, and aviation safety is a byproduct of our professionalism.
-We will mitigate risk in our daily operations by applying the ORM process and using CRM skills – these are the foundation of our safety culture.
+We will mitigate risk in our daily operations by applying the ORM process, exercising CRM skills, and making sound decisions - these are the foundation of our safety culture.
 We will demonstrate our professionalism through knowledge, preparation, detailed plans, thorough briefs, and standardized training.
-Hellions do not “push” weather – we either have the minimums or we do not; Hellions do not fly “bad” aircraft – the aircraft is either up or down; Hellions do not operate “outside the box” to complete the mission – we think creatively to accomplish the mission while operating within the bounds of our governing instructions, policies, and procedures.
-Flight training is meant to be challenging, but never unsafe; we can always accomplish the training another day!
+Hellions do not "push" weather -we either have the minimums or we do not; Hellions do not fly "bad" aircraft-the aircraft is either up or down; Hellions do not operate "outside the lines" to complete the mission -we think creatively while operating within the bounds of our governing instructions, policies, and procedures.
+Flight.training is meant to be challenging but should never be unsafe, and a safety-focused culture and mindset will permeate every aspect of our pre-flight, in-flight, and post-flight duties and responsibilities.

 Sexual Assault

 I have zero tolerance for sexual assault.
-It is a crime and contradicts our core values.
-I task every member of the squadron to have a bias for action and take care of one another.
-Every Hellion will possess the tools to prevent, act, or respond appropriately if a situation occurs.
-If you have been sexually assaulted, witnessed a sexual assault, or have information about a sexual assault, contact a Uniformed Victim Advocate (UVA).
-After their immediate safety is guaranteed, victims will be treated with sensitivity, respect, and will receive appropriate medical, emotional, psychological, social, and legal services.
+It is a crime of supreme selfishness and contradicts our core values.
+Every Hellion will possess the tools to prevent, act, and respond appropriately if a situation occurs.
+Every member of the squadron shall have a bias for action and take care of one another.
+If you have been sexually assaulted, witnessed a sexual assault, or have informatioh about a sexual assault, contact a Uniformed Victim Advocate (UVA).
+Victims will be treated with sensitivity, respect, and will receive appropriate medical, emotional, and psychological treatment, along with social and legal services.

 Equal Employment Opportunity (EEO) and Military Equal Opportunity

-I am dedicated to a culture of respect in which we are all valued, understood, respected, and included regardless of age, color, race, gender, sex, religion, national origin, or sexual orientation.
-There is strength in diversity and I will not tolerate discrimination of any kind.
+I am dedicated to a culture of respect in which we are all valued, understood and empowered to contribute to the organization.
+I will not tolerate discrimination or maltreatment of any kind.
 Anyone who witnesses an act of discrimination has a responsibility to address, correct, or immediately report the behavior to the chain of command.

 Prohibited Activities and Conduct